 1. Cognitive Behavioral Therapy

-As explained in the 2023 book Cognitive Behavior Therapy, cognitive behavior therapy (CBT), also known as cognitive therapy, was developed by Aaron Beck during the 1960s.
-This is a highly effective approach to overcoming addiction.
+As explained in the 2023 book Cognitive Behavior Therapy, cognitive behavior therapy (CBT) is a highly effective approach to overcoming addiction.
 By focusing on the connection between thoughts, feelings, and behaviors, CBT helps individuals break free from the grips of addiction.
 Through this therapy, individuals are able to recognize and challenge negative thought patterns that contribute to their addictive behaviors.

 One of the key aspects of CBT is helping individuals identify and confront the negative thoughts and beliefs that fuel their addiction.
 By becoming aware of these destructive thoughts, individuals can then work to challenge and change them.